247sathish/AndroidPreparation/README.md

 1.dagger2 is a dependency injection framework for android

-2.@inject annotation is used by a component to declare it wants certain injections.
+2.`@inject` annotation is used by a component to declare it wants certain injections.

 3.Three injection are availble

-	1.constructor injection is used class constructor
+* constructor injection is used class constructor
-	2.field injection is used with the fields in the class 3.method injection is used to funtion/method
+* field injection is used with the fields in the class
+* method injection is used to funtion/method

-4.@model annotation defins a component that can provide object to be injected
+4.`@model` annotation defins a component that can provide object to be injected

-5.@provides annotation tells dagger that the return type can be injected into a component.
+5.`@provides` annotation tells dagger that the return type can be injected into a component.

-6.@component annotation ties together the previous  elements providing elements which will inject those dependencies wherever needed
+6.`@component `annotation ties together the previous  elements providing elements which will inject those dependencies wherever needed

 ### What is Retrofit?

 Retrofit is a type safe HTTP client library for Android and Java which makes it relatively easy to retrieve and upload JSON (or other structured data) via a REST based webservice

-What is REST?
+#### What is REST?

 REpresentational State Transfer (REST) is an architectural style for providing standards between computer system on the web, making it easier for systems to communicate with each other

-What is an @GET call?
+#### What is an @GET call?

 An @Get call is used to request data from a specified resource.

-What is an @POST call?
+#### What is an @POST call?

 An @POST call is used to send data to a server to create/update a resource

-What is OAuth?
+#### What is OAuth?

 OAuth is an open standard for access delegation, commonly used as a way for Internet users to grant websites or applications access to their information on other websites but without giving them the passwords.

 Using RetroFit is very easy.

-Add dependecy in build.gradle.
+#### Add dependecy in build.gradle.

 			compile 'com.squareup.retrofit:retrofit:1.9.0'

 			compile 'com.squareup.okhttp:okhttp:2.4.0'

 Make an Interface for all http methods.

 Copy your json output and create pojo class to recieve json of your response,